I recently got a call from a noted venture capitalist of healthcare apps.

 Getting to success is a sequential process that includes trial and error – i.e. winning and losing are both part of the same process, and each adding a piece of the puzzle.
 Of course there’s no way to know what we don’t know before we start – no way to even be curious, or ask the right questions because we don’t know what we don’t know.
 And unfortunately, part of the process is internal, unconscious, and systemic.

-Change – and all success and failure is really a form of changing our status quo – has a very large unconscious component, and when you only try to add new behaviors you miss the unconscious elements that will rear their ugly heads as you move toward hitting your goals: you can’t change a behavior by trying to change a behavior.
+Change – and all success and failure is really a form of changing our status quo – has a large unconscious component, and when you only try to add new behaviors you miss the automatic, habituated, and unconscious elements that will rear their ugly heads as you move toward hitting your goals: you can’t change a behavior by trying to change a behavior.
 It just doesn’t work that way.

 Let me explain a few things about how your brain works in the area of change.
 To begin, all change is systemic.
 Anything new you want to do, anything new that requires, ultimately, new behaviors, or added beliefs or life changes, requires buy-in from what already exists in your make up – your status quo.
-Indeed, as the repository of your history, values, and norms, your status quo won’t change a thing without congruency.
-Indeed it will reject anything new, regardless of how necessary it is, unless the new has been properly vetted by the originating system.

-Setting a goal that’s behavior-based without agreement from the system, without incorporating steps for buy in assures resistance.
+Setting a goal that’s behavior-based without agreement from the system, without incorporating steps for buy in, assures resistance.
 Sure, we lay out the trajectory, attempt to make one good decision at a time, and use every feeling, hope, data point, guess, to take next steps.
 But when we don’t take into account the way our brains unconsciously process, it may not turn out like we envision.
 Lucky there’s a way to manage our activities to take into account what a brain needs for congruent change and a successful outcome.

 THE STEPS TO FAILING CONSCIOUSLY